phoch00/VSC-Language-MaxL-2022/README.md

 ## Credits and Attributions

-This extension is a fork of the original began at https://github.com/rsmiller213/VSC-Language-EssCalc which hasn't been updated in some time.
-I have been struggling to find a language extension for Essbase Calculation Language that functioned as well as some other languages and other programs.
-I prefer VS Code over other editors and decided that I would try and make my own language extension.
+This extension is a fork of the original began at https://github.com/rsmiller213/VSC-Language-MaxL which hasn't been updated in some time.
 It is by no means perfect, nor is it functionally complete.
 There are several items on the to do list.

 In working on getting it to work correctly I leveraged several other samples, examples, and code found on various sites.
 I took some of the framework from this example: https://github.com/madskristensen/TextmateSample and used it for portions of the layout of language grammars.
+I also used the other Forked repo that I created for Essbase Calc Script Language and used many of the items and code that I setup at https://github.com/phoch00/VSC-Language-EssCalc-2022

 I also consulted this guide: https://gist.github.com/Aerijo/b8c82d647db783187804e86fa0a604a1 for help and more examples.